-Amanda S. Almon, M.F.A; C.M.I, Assistant Professor, Biomedical Art & Visualization, Department of Art, College of Communications & Creative Arts, Rowan University, Glassboro, NJ.
+Amanda S. Almon, M.F.A; C.M.I, Assistant Professor, Program Coordinator of Biomedical Art & Visualization, Department of Art, College of Communication & Creative Arts, Rowan University, Glassboro, NJ.

 Amanda Almon’s work spans from traditional scientific and medical illustration to new media in medicine and science through the use of animation and interactive application development.
 Almon graduated from the A.M.I (Association of Medical Illustrators CAAHEP) Accredited University of Michigan Biomedical Visualization Program with an M.F.A. in 2000.
 She received her Certification as a Medical Illustrator from the A.M.I. in 2005.